KPrince-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6.Prints the third line of the file 'iacta'.
 7.Creates a file containing the text 'Best School'.
 8.Writes into a file and deletes already existing content, that's i if it already has a content.
+9.Duplicates the last line of the file 'iacta'.